 The person having HSCT will be given medicine to lower the immune system.
 This is to try to stop your body from rejecting the donor stem cells.
 In the weeks before HSCT, you may need to have:

 This process is called conditioning.
 It will rid the body of diseased cells and clear the bone marrow cavities for the new bone marrow.

 Description of the Procedure TOP

 If the stem cells will be from the donor's bone marrow, an area of the donor's hip will be cleaned.
 A hollow needle and syringe will be used to remove the bone marrow.
 The doctor will make several small punctures.
 This is to harvest enough bone marrow for the transplant (1-2 quarts).
 Lastly, the wounds will be covered with bandages.

 If the stem cells will be from the donor's blood, the doctor will stick a needle in the donor's large vein or veins in the arms.
-A machine will receive blood from the vein.
+A machine will collect blood from the vein.
 This machine will spin the blood so that the stem cells are concentrated.
 The rest of the blood will be given back to the donor.
 The puncture wounds will be covered with bandages.
-This procedure may require more than one blood donation.
-The donor may also be required to take pills that cause more stem cells from the bone marrow to go into the blood.
+You may need more than one blood donation.
+The donor may also need to take pills that cause more stem cells from the bone marrow to go into the blood.

 The donated stem cells will be filtered.
-The cells will be administered into one of your large veins through a small, flexible tube, called a catheter.
+The cells will be delivered into one of your large veins through a small, bendy tube called a catheter.

 Immediately After Procedure TOP

-The donor will recover quickly.
-You, the recipient, will need to be placed in isolation.
-This is to avoid infection until the new stem cells in the bone marrow begin to produce infection-fighting cells.
+The donor will get better quickly.
+You, the recipient, will need to be placed in a room by yourself.
+This is so you don’t get an infection before the new stem cells in the bone marrow start to make infection-fighting cells.

 How Long Will It Take?
 TOP